How old are most American Airlines planes?

 The age distribution referring to the average age of planes within an airline company at the level of a whole fleet is rather limited in terms of providing insights.
 Companies that operate airline services are known to reinvest by buying new planes and retiring the old ones.
 Many American Airlines aircraft are relatively young and were assembled at Boeing or Airbus recently, while some of them have been in service for several decades.

 A commercial aircraft usually reaches its end of use after 20–30 operational years before being retired and replaced.
-As of 2022, there should be an average age of all the American Airlines aircraft at circa 20 years old.
-This is based on the number of mainline aircraft plus regional jet aircraft that are from the regional partners of American airlines but marketed under the American Eagle brand.
+As of 2022, there should be average age of all American Airlines aircraft at circa 20 years old.
+This is based on the number of mainline aircraft plus regional jet aircraft that are from the regional partners of American Airlines but marketed under the American Eagle brand.

 When focusing only on the mainline American Airlines, excluding regional affiliates, the average aircraft age is years.
-This is not too young, but it is relatively young as compared to competing domestic airlines such as Delta and United.
-It implies that Americans have increasingly purchased new planes in the recent past in an effort to modernize.
+This is not too young, but it is relatively young compared to competing domestic airlines such as Delta and United.
+It implies that Americans have increasingly purchased new planes in the recent past to modernize.

 The majority of American planes are either freshly purchased directly from manufacturers or at most years of age.
 American’s Airbus A, Boeing, and Boeing ER aircraft families are dominating the youth movement with young people.
 These are some next-generation aircraft because of their airliner configuration, amenities, and engines.